Nose Reshaping - Rhinoplasty

-Yes, you will look like you lost the fight!
+Initially there will be bruising in the nose and eye area.
 The plaster splint is removed after seven days by which time most of the bruising and swelling around the eyes will have subsided.
-The whole healing process is comparable to the development of a Polaroid print; the picture becomes better and brighter all the time.

 When can I return to work?

 This will depend on the type of work you do.
 Bending over, lifting, exertion, etc. should be avoided for the first week.
 These types of activities tend to increase bruising and swelling.
-Also, if you do not want anyone to know about your nose reshaping procedure, it would be better to take approximately ten days away from work until your plaster is removed.
 However, if that is not the case and you are involved in a generally sedentary occupation, two or three days rest is usually sufficient.

 Once the plaster is removed you may wear make-up immediately.

 Your best investment is an individual consultation with a surgeon you trust.
 Cosmetic Surgery is usually a life-time investment.
 Our patients are treated as individuals, and costs do vary from person to person depending on their individual needs.
 Following your consultation you will be sent a package price in writing which will include the surgeon’s fees, the anaesthetist’s fees and the hospital costs.

 Only you can answer that question.
 Be sure you are doing it for the right reasons: your own sense of self confidence and self esteem.
 No matter what anyone else thinks, if you are happy with your appearance there is no reason to change it.
 So before making that decision, attend a consultation, get the facts.
 Be realistic in your expectations and make an educated decision that is right for you.